juspay/hyperswitch-web/playwright-tests/README.md

 - **hermetic**: every router response is served from `recordings/`, so no sandbox, no keys and no network.
 Fast, deterministic, and the pull-request gate.
 - **live**: the same specs against a real router (sandbox, integ or a local one) with real connectors, redirects, 3DS challenges and popups.
-Runs on `main` and nightly.
+Runs on every pull request, the merge queue and `main` (plus WebKit nightly).

 One spec serves both tiers: tests are hermetic-capable unless tagged `@live`, and every hermetic mutator is a no-op on live.